Chris-matrix/BC-University-registration-/README.md

 This project provides a comprehensive solution for managing student registrations in a university setting.
 By following the instructions in this README, you should be able to set up and run the application successfully.
 ```

+## Feel free to customize this README file further to suit your project's specific requirements.
+Let me know if you need any additional help!